Mission Santa Cruz de San Sabá: Impact

 The incident proved that the French had made great inroads with the Comanche and other northern tribes, and those tribes had learned European-style fighting tactics.
 Many Spanish officials believed that the French had instigated the attack on the mission and had helped the Comanche to prepare the village, but historian David Weber said the evidence for this charge is inconclusive.

 Given the superiority of Comanche numbers and the fact that the Comanche now had similar firepower to Spanish officials, many Spanish soldiers began to fear for their own safety.
 Several of the soldiers garrisoned at the San Sabá presidio asked for transfers, and the commander of the garrison at Presidio La Bahía wrote that "The enemy [is] so superior ... in firearms as well as in numbers, that our destruction seems probable."
 Spanish officials refused to close the San Sabá presidio, ordering it rebuilt in limestone surrounded by a moat and augmented its complement of soldiers to 100.
 For the next decade, Comanche forces remained nearby, killing soldiers who ventured out in small groups.

 In July 1767, the Marqués de Rubí on his tour of inspection of presidios visited San Saba.
-Rubí and his engineer, Nicolas de Lafora, concluded that the presidio was "of no advantage whatever," In 1769, the presidio was moved to San Fernando de Austria (present day Zaragoza), near the Rio Grande 250 mile south.
+Rubí and his engineer, Nicolás de Lafora, concluded that the presidio was "of no advantage whatever," In 1769, the presidio was moved to San Fernando de Austria (present day Zaragoza), near the Rio Grande 250 mile south.
 For the next several decades, there was little attempt by the Spanish to investigate or settle in the Comanche territory.

 In 1762, Pedro Romero de Terreros commissioned a painting to honor his cousin who had died in the attack.
-The resulting The Destruction of Mission San Sabá in the Province of Texas and the Martyrdom of the Fathers Alonso Giraldo de Terreros, Joseph Santiesteban is the earliest painting known to depict a historical event in Texas.
+The resulting The Destruction of Mission San Sabá in the Province of Texas and the Martyrdom of the Fathers Alonso Giraldo de Terreros, Joseph Santiesteban is the earliest painting known to depict an historical event in Texas.
 According to the Handbook of Texas, the painting is "the only such work executed in Mexico in the mid-1700s that attempted to document a contemporary historical event".
 The painting was the subject of some controversy in the 1980s, after United States Customs agents confiscated it in Texas and returned it to Mexico.

-In 1936, a historical monument was established at a site tentatively identified as the mission grounds.
+In 1936, an historical monument was established at a site tentatively identified as the mission grounds.
 In 1965, archaeologists began searching for the site of the mission and in 1993 excavation began approximately 1 mi from the historical monument.
 Over 300 Spanish artifacts were recovered.